-Figure 8 lifting straps are, unsurprisingly, shaped like a figure 8.
-This design provides for a maximally secure grip by tethering your wrists to the bar.
+Figure 8 lifting straps are, unsurprisingly, shaped like the number 8 — hence the name.
+Figure 8 design provides a secure grip by tethering your wrists to the bar.
 So even if you relax your grip, you’ll still be attached to the bar via the straps.
-For this reason, these are a great option for grip taxing lifts like heavy deadlifts and shrugs
+For this reason, these are a great option for grip taxing lifts like heavy deadlifts and shrugs.

-Weightlifting straps, also called a Closed Loop because of their teardrop shape, are sort of the opposite -- they provide minimal grip support and make it easy to ditch the bar when needed.
-This is why they’re used for Weightlifting.
-The Olympic lifts don’t involve an eccentric phase (the lowering part of the lift) -- the bar is simply dropped once the concentric phase (the lifting part) has been completed.
-Because of this, any strap that interferes with your ability to ditch the bar in the Olympic Lifts is going to be a hindrance rather than an aid.
+The Olympic lifts don’t involve an eccentric phase (the lowering part of the lift) — the bar is simply dropped once the concentric phase (the lifting part) has been completed.
+Because of this, any strap that interferes with your ability to ditch the bar in the Olympic lifts is going to be a hindrance rather than an aid.

-Now, just because these are specialized for the Olympic lifts, doesn't mean you can't also use them for deadlifts, rows, or anything else.
-They, of course, do still provide help with the grip.
-Plus, they have the advantage of quick setup.
-This can be really nice not having interrupt the flow of your setup too much and just being able to get into the lift.
-So these do offer a bit of versatility in addition to their specialized use for Weightlifting.
+Although these straps may help with Olympic lifts, it doesn't mean you can't also use them for deadlifts, rows, or anything else because they still provide help with the grip.
+Plus, they have the advantage of a quick setup.
+This can be really nice not having to interrupt the flow of your setup too much and just being able to get into the lift.
+So these do offer a bit of versatility in addition to their specialized use for weightlifting.

-The difference in shape of each type of strap means they’re used for different lifts and that setting up with each respective type of strap requires a completely different technique.
+The difference in the shape of each type of strap means they’re used for different lifts and setting up with each respective type of strap requires a completely different technique.
 Here’s how to put on Figure 8 straps and Olympic straps.

-The video below shows you how to set up with Lasso straps, which we haven't discussed in this article.
-However, setting up with Lasso straps and Closed Loop Weightlifting straps is basically the same.
-The only difference is the Lasso straps have more material so you can wrap the strap around the bar multiple times if you want.
-Whereas with Closed Loop, the straps only wrap around the bar once.
+The video below shows you how to use lasso straps.
+Setting up with lasso straps and Olympic weightlifting straps is basically the same.
+The only difference is the lasso straps have more material, allowing you to wrap the strap around the bar multiple times if you want.
+Whereas with Olympic straps, the straps only wrap around the bar once.

-So there you have it.
+There you have it.
 By now, you should have a good idea of which of these straps best suits your needs in the weight room.
-You can grab your own pair of durable, high-quality figure straps you can check them out below.
+If you’re looking for your own pair of durable, high-quality figure straps you can check them out below.

 Comments will be approved before showing up.